hashicorp/terraform-provider-azurerm/website/docs/r/eventhub.html.markdown

 A `destination` block supports the following:

 * `name` - (Required) The Name of the Destination where the capture should take place.
-At this time the only supported value is `EventHubArchive.AzureBlockBlob`.
+The supported values are `EventHubArchive.AzureBlockBlob`, `EventHubArchive.AzureDataLake`.

 -> At this time it's only possible to Capture EventHub messages to Blob Storage.
 There's [a Feature Request for the Azure SDK to add support for Capturing messages to Azure Data Lake here](https://github.com/Azure/azure-rest-api-specs/issues/2255).